Over the past 4 years that I’ve been blogging, I think it’s safe to say I’ve made every mistake in the books.

 But if you were to ask me what my biggest blogging mistake EVER was — the one thing that was most detrimental to the growth and success of my blog — my answer would be simple…

-Whenever you upload a new blog post, your subscribers are first in line to read it.
-When you launch a new product, they’re first in line to buy it.
-They follow you on social media, watch your Periscopes, re-pin your pins, leave lovely comments on your blog, and just generally do awesome things.
+Whenever you upload a new blog post, your email subscribers will be the first in line to read it.
+When you launch a new product, they’ll be first in line to buy it.
+They follow you on social media, watch your Instagram stories, re-pin your pins on Pinterest, leave lovely comments on your blog, and just generally do awesome things.

 Without an email list, your chances of turning your blog into a career become a whole lot slimmer.

-I’ve run 3 different blogs over the past 4 years, and none of them had an email list until now.
+I’ve run 3 different blogs over the past 4 years, and none of them had an email list until Blog Beautifully.
 Why?
 Because I didn’t know any better!
-I blogged mostly about beauty and mental health, and it wasn’t that common for bloggers in those niches to have email lists, so the idea never occurred to me.
+I blogged mostly about beauty and mental wellness, and it wasn’t that common for bloggers in those niches to have email lists (at least at the time), so the idea never occurred to me.

 Your email list is your ticket to the big league, my friends.